Skip to main content

 • Click Mapped to see the photos that have been added to the map.

-• Click the find on map icon-find-on-map.png icon to center the item's pin on the map.
+• Click the show on map icon-find-on-map.png icon to center the item's pin on the map.

 To add photos to the map, see Add an Item Pin to the Map.